Spotlight Brand: H. Upmann by AJ Fernandez

 This bold blend from two of the industry's most storied names is sure to become an instant classic among aficionados.

-A Bold Offering from H. Upmann and AJ Fernandez
+A Bold Co-Op between H. Upmann and AJ Fernandez.

 With a history dating back over 170 years, H. Upmann has established itself as being one of the most storied brands in the industry.
 Its portfolio honors a deep Cuban heritage, and each cigar is produced using time-honored traditions that have made the H. Upmann brand appealing to enthusiasts throughout its storied past and in the present.